solana-foundation/developer-content/developers/guides/solang/solang-getting-started.md

 ---
 date: Jul 17, 2023
 difficulty: intro
-title: "Getting Started with Solang"
+title: "Getting started with Solang"
 description:
   "Quickstart guide on how to build your first Solana Program with Solidity using Solang"